usnistgov/policy-machine-core/mkdocs/docs/functional-components.md

 The `Graph` interface provides the set of functions necessary for maintaining and traversing an NGAC graph.

 #### MemGraph
-MemGraph is an in memory implementation of the `Graph` interface called.
+MemGraph is an in memory implementation of the `Graph` interface.
 The underlying structure is a directed acyclic graph which stores the node IDs as nodes in the graph.
 Edges represent assignments and associations.

 ```
 Graph graph = new MemGraph();